Best practice advice

 - seek guidance from the Department of Finance on the application of user charging (cost recovery) arrangements, ensuring these align with the Australian Government Charging Framework (for more information see RMG 302 – Australian Government Charging Framework under Tools and templates).

 - take a broad perspective of the regulatory environment, including conducting environmental scans and considering best practice examples from other jurisdictions and regulatory systems.

-- identify and minimise duplication, and harmonise activities with other regulators to achieve better regulatory outcomes, including establishing clear operational scopes, sharing intelligence and producing common guidance where appropriate, providing clarity, and reducing the overlapping compliance burden on business and individuals.
+- identify and minimise duplication, and harmonise activities with other regulators to achieve better regulatory outcomes, including establishing clear operational scopes, sharing intelligence and producing common guidance.

 - actively share learnings and insights by participating in communities of practice, engaging with other regulators and stakeholders to reflect on best practice and lessons learned, including failures.